Polymer/old-docs-site/articles/unit-testing-elements.md

       ]);
     </script>

-We can now run the `wct test` command to execute the tests written above.
+We can now run the `wct` command to execute the tests written above.
 If all goes well your tests should be green.
 Great.

 <img src="/articles/images/unit-testing-elements/wct-tests-passed.png" alt=""/>